OpenEvalProject/evals/manuscripts/elife-94509/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/035xkbk20 Institute for Language, Communication, and the Brain, Aix-Marseille University Marseille France
+1. Institute for Language, Communication, and the Brain, Aix-Marseille University Marseille France ([ROR:035xkbk20](https://ror.org/035xkbk20))
-2. https://ror.org/019kqby73 Aix Marseille Université, INSERM, INS, Institut de Neurosciences des Systèmes Marseille France
+2. Aix Marseille Université, INSERM, INS, Institut de Neurosciences des Systèmes Marseille France ([ROR:019kqby73](https://ror.org/019kqby73))
-3. https://ror.org/05jrr4320 APHM, Hôpital de la Timone, Service de Neurophysiologie Clinique Marseille France
+3. APHM, Hôpital de la Timone, Service de Neurophysiologie Clinique Marseille France ([ROR:05jrr4320](https://ror.org/05jrr4320))

 † Corresponding author

 ## Abstract

 To what extent does speech and music processing rely on domain-specific and domain-general neural networks?
 Using whole-brain intracranial EEG recordings in 18 epilepsy patients listening to natural, continuous speech or music, we investigated the presence of frequency-specific and network-level brain activity.
-We combined it with a statistical approach in which a clear operational distinction is made between shared , preferred, and domain- selective neural responses.
+We combined it with a statistical approach in which a clear operational distinction is made between shared, preferred, and domain-selective neural responses.
 We show that the majority of focal and network-level neural activity is shared between speech and music processing.
 Our data also reveal an absence of anatomical regional selectivity.
 Instead, domain-selective neural responses are restricted to distributed and frequency-specific coherent oscillations, typical of spectral fingerprints.
 Our work highlights the importance of considering natural stimuli and brain dynamics in their full complexity to map cognitive and brain functions.

 ## Introduction